icecreamz/Ensemble-based-Stance-Detection/README.md

 # Ensemble-based Stance Detection

-Model for stance detection based on feature selection techniques and ensembles of classifier.
+Model for stance detection based on feature selection techniques and ensembles of classifiers.

 ## Usage